CodeClaper/simpledb/README.md

-# An object-oriented database engine --TinyDb
+# An object-oriented database engine --SimpleDb

 ## Introduction

-TinyDb (can also be called tinydb as well) is a light, statble and effecive object-oriented relational server-side database engine.
-TinyDb is intended to design and store more intuitive data model.
-When you use object-oriented language to build program like java, python etc,  the object  data structure in the code and the table structure in the TinyDb database have direct one-to-one mapping relationship.
-By TinyDb, you can easily save the data in memory to disk without unnecessary data structure conversion as well as reading data from disk.
+SimpleDb (can also be called simpledb as well) is a light, statble and effecive object-oriented relational server-side database engine.
+SimpleDb is intended to design and store more intuitive data model.
+When you use object-oriented language to build program like java, python etc,  the object  data structure in the code and the table structure in the SimpleDb database have direct one-to-one mapping relationship.
+By SimpleDb, you can easily save the data in memory to disk without unnecessary data structure conversion as well as reading data from disk.

 ## Requirements

 ### Linux OS

-TinyDb is a server-side database engine and only support Linux environment for now.
+SimpleDb is a server-side database engine and only support Linux environment for now.

 ### Lex & Yacc

-TinyDb uses Lex & Yacc to realize sql lexical analyzer and parser.
+SimpleDb uses Lex & Yacc to realize sql lexical analyzer and parser.
 If you want to compile the sql file, you must have theses tools or substitutes.

 **Debian** or **Ubuntu**